Part Three · Form

 Integrated Christian Leadership

-Christian leadership isn't a single skill — it's four movements held together.
+Christian leadership isn't a single skill — it's four elements held together.
 Most frameworks over-index on one.
 The best leaders integrate all four.

 Abide